phillipclapham/neuroweaver/Spark_Your_Dream_Life.md

 How?
 Pick your dream—thriving health, deep love, whatever hums in your bones.
 Slap a spark on it—“This’ll flow” or “I’ve got this.”
 Keep it loose, keep it fun—your brain loves a hunch to chase (Science: Predictive coding says your mind bets on what you spark, Friston, 2010).
 You’re not signing a contract; you’re flicking a switch.
 Set it, and let the cycle roll—what’s your spark today?

-**Lab Tip**: Keep it lively—scribble your spark on a napkin, whisper it to the wind, sing it to your dog.
+**💡 Lab Tip**: Keep it lively—scribble your spark on a napkin, whisper it to the wind, sing it to your dog.
 No rules, just light it up!

 #### **Step 1 Examples:**